gas or oil boiler

 Using a heat pump has a significant, positive influence on the environment.
 It may reduce carbon dioxide emissions by up to 50%, versus traditional forms of heating.
 As carbon dioxide emissions are a major contributory factor to climate change, reducing emissions is a key step to maintaining a healthy and stable climate.

-New buildings that have heat pumps installed are rated as “A” on energy efficiency: the highest level in the sphere of heating your environment and hot water.
+New buildings that have air to water heat pumps installed are rated as “A” on energy efficiency: the highest level in the sphere of heating your environment and hot water.

 Husky Heat Pumps have a peak efficiency of more than 4:1 which means that every unit of energy that is consumed is converted into four units of energy for heating.